 OpenVPN is particularly safe and secure when used with User Datagram Protocol, or UDP, instead of Transmission Control Protocol, or TCP.
 Using TCP may mean slightly slower transmission rates.

 Nonetheless, OpenVPN remains stable and reliable.
 Using TLS protocols and the OpenSSL library for encryption means that OpenVPN is exceptionally adept at keeping data secure.

-If you want complete protection, consider using a private search engine when browsing the web.
+If you want complete protection, consider using a top-notch private search engine when browsing the web.
 This will anonymize all queries, eliminates the need for cache, and protects you from intrusive ads while providing advanced website threat detection.